fmarqueseti/AssemblyJourneyCodeLab/README.md

 - **[ASMP0601.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0601.ASM)**: Creating a data area and performs a PUT it into a data set.
 - **[ASMP0602.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0602.ASM)**: Creating a data area, which receives a text (up to 20 bytes) via PARM and performs a PUT of it into a data set.
 - **[ASMP0603.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0603.ASM)**: Creating a data area, which receives a text via SYSIN and performs a loop to PUT it into a data set.
 Extraction of the linkage convention routines for created macros.
+- **[ASMP0604.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0604.ASM)**: Receives two character-format numbers from SYSIN, converts them to packed binary (PACK), performs addition (AP) and subtraction (SP), formats the results, and executes a PUT operation to store the results in a dataset.
+- **[ASMP0605.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0605.ASM)**:  Receives two character-format numbers from SYSIN, converts them to packed binary (PACK), performs multiplication (MP) and division (DP), formats the results, and executes a PUT operation to store the results in a dataset, including the remainder of the division.

 ## How to Use